BoyanBorislavovYankov/BlockChi-Ethereum-Blockchain-Payload-Tools/README.md

 For browser - open one of the files:

-JSON editor with converter, for preparing data to be written on the blockchain: demo-editor.html
+JSON editor with converter, for preparing data to be written on the blockchain:

+demo-editor.html

-Demo of reader: demo-read.html
+Demo of reader:

+demo-read.html

 For node.js - install and run one of the demo files:

-Converter for preparing data to be written on the blockchain: node demo-convert.js
+Demo of converter for preparing data to be written on the blockchain:

+node demo-convert.js

+Demo of reader (command line arguments: network, transaction hash):

-Demo of reader: node demo-read.js
+node demo-read.js https://ropsten.infura.io/ 0xbbfd3771951f8d5ad628f7b5e17c47de589b6c62f4c02a53278e93320aba51d8